Michael-Free/PyDemo/README.md

 #### Solidity

-Solidity is an language for writing smart contracts.
+Solidity is statically typed, contract-oriented, and a high-level language for implementing smart contracts on the Ethereum platform.

 Ethereum is by far the most popular platform for Solidity, but other platforms use Solidity, such as:  Hyperledger, Ethereum Classic, Monax, CounterParty (on Bitcoin), and even SWIFT has a proof-of-concept built using it.

 #### LLLC